How Much Compensation Will I Get for an ICBC Claim?

 Pecuniary damages are intended to reflect the financial losses you have incurred as a result of the accident.
 The nature of these losses can be many and varied, including past and future loss of earnings, the cost of care, your out-of-pocket expenses and the cost of medical equipment.
 Your ICBC claims lawyer will need to calculate your losses, so it is helpful to keep your receipts and a written record of all the money you have spent or lost because of the accident.

 ICBC claims lawyer

-If you would like a personal injury lawyer to pursue an ICBC claim on your behalf, please do not hesitate to contact us at John Mickelson Law Corporation.
-Either fill in the free online enquiry form or call us on 604 684 0040.Go back to Blog
+If you would like a personal injury lawyer to pursue an ICBC claim on your behalf, contact John Mickelson Law Corporation or call us at 604 684 0040.Go back to Blog